adamcameron/cfml/CFML/cfscript.md

 This attempts to document all of CFScript, as a resource for people migrating from old-school tag-based code to script-based code.
 The reason I am doing this is because neither ColdFusion nor Railo provide much (or in the case of Railo: _any_) useful [documentation of CFScript](https://wikidocs.adobe.com/wiki/display/coldfusionen/The+CFScript+language).

 This is not a document for converting tags to script.
 It is not written from a point of view of "if you use ``<cfsometag>`` then you need to instead use [some script construct]".
 It simply documents CFScript.
 It does - however - set out how to perform all CFML functionality using CFScript.
 It is also not an exercise in teaching CFML (or at least the script part).
 It assumes you know what you're doing, and is purely a reference.
-I am contemplating another article / series of articles which teach CFML correctly (the various resources that exist to do this all take the wrong approach, and are a barrier to CFML uptake, IMO).

 I assume Railo 4.2 or ColdFusion 11, except where stated.